-The setting of the poem by the brilliant young poet, Kara Jackson was commissioned by Rob Nathanson of Pro Musica and will be premiered at the Cameron Art Museum in Wilmington, NC on April 11th.
-I am looking forward to working with a stellar ensemble: Rob Nathanson and Helmut Jasbar, guitars, Livia Sellin, violin and the beautiful voice of soprano Nancy King.
-And what a thrill to work with Kara Jackson.
-Check out her Tedx youtube:
+This setting of “Love poem with a Knife” by US National Youth Poet Laureate, Kara Jackson was, was commissioned by Rob Nathanson of Pro Musica and premiered at the Cameron Art Museum in Wilmington, NC on April 11th, 2019.
+The Pro Musica artists, Rob Nathanson and Helmut Jasbar, guitars, Livia Sellin , violin, and soprano, Nancy King performed.

 Love poem with a knife by Kara Jackson

 in talking about loving you, I consider murder. consider your pistol